Aandree5/gui-web-base/README.md

 A Docker base image to simplify the creation of downstream containers that run Linux GUI apps in a web browser.

-## ✨ Why this project?
+## ✨ Features

-This base image is designed to:

-- Provide a consistent, browser-accessible GUI environment for Linux applications
+- **Web-based GUI environment**
+  Launch Linux desktop applications directly in your browser — no local installation required.

+- **Clipboard integration**
-- Enable seamless copy & paste between the containerized app and the browser
+  Seamless copy & paste between the containerised app and your browser.

-- Support audio forwarding and media handling out of the box
-- Serve as a foundation for packaging GUI apps in a reproducible, maintainable way
+- **Audio forwarding**
+  Built-in support for media playback and audio streaming from container to browser.

+- **Automatic app restart**
+  By default, the app will relaunch automatically when its window is closed.

 ## 🚀 Quick Start

 This image is designed to be used as a **base** for Dockerfiles.
-Install a desired GUI app and configure `CMD ["start", "<app>"]` to launch it.
+Install a desired GUI app and configure `CMD ["start-app", "<app>"]` to launch it.

 ### Example `Dockerfile`